joel-sandman/caching-http-reverse-proxy/README.md

 # caching-http-reverse-proxy
-A transparent caching reverse proxy for HTTP
+A transparent caching reverse proxy for HTTP.